Uniform random generation of large acyclic digraphs: Conclusions

 \section{Conclusions}

 The recursive method for generating DAGs we analysed has the advantage over the highly adopted strategy of sampling triangular adjacency matrices of producing a uniformly distributed sample and over Markov chain based algorithms of avoiding convergence problems and being computationally more efficient.
-The recursive method provides a perfectly uniform DAG on $n$ vertices in $O(n^4)$ compared to the Markov chain method which provides an approximately uniform DAG in $O(n^5\log(n))$.
-However an approximately uniform DAG can instead be obtained through the limiting behaviour of the recursive enumeration in just $O(n^2)$.
-The accuracy can be chosen at will and this low level of complexity means that very large graphs which are needed for practical applications can be generated.
+The recursive method provides a perfectly uniform DAG on $n$ vertices with a setup time of $O(n^5)$ and a sampling time of $O(n^3)$ compared to the Markov chain method which provides an approximately uniform DAG in $O(n^5\log(n))$.
+Comparing the actual computational time for $n=100$, the recursive method provides uniform DAGs thousands of times faster than the Markov chain.
+Moreover, an approximately uniform DAG can instead be obtained through the limiting behaviour of the recursive enumeration in just $O(n^2)$.
+The accuracy can be chosen at will and this minimal level of complexity means that the very large graphs which may be needed for practical applications can be generated.

+Along with using the limiting behaviour, we developed a novel hybrid MCMC setup based on the space of partitions of $n$.
+Each partition is simply scored according to the number of DAGs belonging to it.
+This offers the advantage compared to current alternatives of shortening the chain needed to reach irreducibility and avoiding the costs of checking for acyclicity.
+Approximately uniform DAGs can be sampled in $O(n^3\log(n))$ which is a factor of $n^2$ smaller than current Markov chain methods.
+Such an MCMC on the space of partitions can also be easily adapted to uniformly sample restricted DAGs, for example by including a restriction on the number of parents for each node or by weighting the edges.

-The ideas discussed here can also be integrated within MCMC schemes in the inference of Bayesian graphical models.
+The ideas discussed here could be integrated within MCMC schemes in the inference of Bayesian graphical models.
 A procedure can be built following the combinatorial construction where moves are suggested by going back a certain number of steps in the sequence of adding outpoints and resampling just the new connections at that step.
 As they are sampled uniformly, such moves are reversible.
-To ensure full space reachability, one could introduce some probability of proposing a move uniformly amongst all DAGs or according to the standard MCMC on network structures \cite{art:MadiganY95}.
-The idea is similar in spirit to the sampling in the space of orders of \cite{art:FriedmanK2003} and has therefore the potential of greatly improve the mixing properties of the chain produced, with the advantage of possibly proposing structures which are in some sense close in the space of graphs.
-Since neither the original MCMC on network structures nor the order version appear to be completely satisfactory in practice \cite{art:GrzegorczykH2008} the possibility outlined above seems promising.
+To ensure full space reachability, one could introduce some probability of proposing a move uniformly amongst all DAGs or according to the standard MCMC on network structures \citep{art:MadiganY95}.
+Alternatively, a number of moves through partitions can be defined based on the underlying combinatorial structure.